 We Can Help

-The Ombudsman Charles Murray has been appointed Acting Consumer Advocate for Insurance.
+The Ombud Charles Murray has been appointed Acting Consumer Advocate for Insurance.
 This is an interim measure to provide continuity of service.
 If you have any questions regarding insurance issues, please contact the office of the Consumer Advocate for Insurance toll-free at 1-888-283-5111.

 Testimony of the Ombudsman before the Standing Committee on Procedure, Privileges and Legislative Officers, Legislative Assembly of New Brunswick, November 12, 2015